cu-numpde/fall22-community-Mateus-A-R-Braga/proposal.md

 * Travis continuos integration is used

 * For PyClaw 46 of 48 tests in the test suite pass and two tests fail with an error that there is no such file or directory for the verification file (the file name for the verificaiton file might be mislabeld for those tests)

+* For the Fortran based tests all three tests in the test suite fail.

+* Submitted request to join Clawpack Slack.
+Have yet to hear back from them.

+* In the docs directory (after installing) there are no files

+* Seemed most active approximately 10 years ago, less active these days
+    * May not be the best choice going forward for a project

 #### Note on copyright
 Students retain copyright on any work done in completion of a CU